Chief Compliance Officers: Role, Authority, and Strategic Importance

 Training and Awareness

-Compliance failures often stem from lack of awareness.
+Compliance failures frequently stem from lack of clarity or awareness.

 CCOs oversee: